klepikhina/klepikhina.github.io/books.md

 ### Physical Books
 - <a href="https://www.amazon.com/Her-Body-Other-Parties-Stories/dp/155597788X" target="_blank">"Her Body and Other Parties"</a>, Carmen Maria Machado

+  "Will I ever be done, transformed in the past tense, or will I always be transforming, better and better until I die?"
 - <a href="https://www.amazon.com/Song-Achilles-Novel-Madeline-Miller/dp/0062060627" target="_blank">"The Song of Achilles"</a>, Madeline Miller
 - <a href="https://www.amazon.com/Mans-4th-Best-Hospital-audiobook/dp/B07ZS414F2" target="_blank">"Man's 4th Best Hospital"</a>, Samuel Shem

+  "Y'gotta be with.
+Y'gotta turn toward, in this world that as a rule turns away."

 ### Audio Books
 - <a href="https://www.amazon.com/This-Your-Mind-Plants/dp/B08RF1K2LD" target="_blank">"This Is Your Mind on Plants"</a>, Michael Pollan